frog-minvydas/ISAP-Egzas/README.md

 **<h4>What is the Concept map?
 What is the value of good domain boundaries?</h4>**

+Good domain boundaries contribute to many organizational and technical improvements.
+As shown in figure, looser coupling results in fewer dependencies and faster flow—and, from personal experience, much happier teams.
+Cohesive boundaries that group related concepts lead to a clearer sense of purpose, aligning and motivating teams and incentivizing sustainable practices.
+Cohesion also makes it easier to learn the domain, in turn helping teams go beyond coding to contributing product and domain innovations.

+Context map - global view of bounded contexts overlap between project management and software design does not have to be documented in any form; yet it needs to be understood and agreed.

+Domain Types:
+Core Domain
+Supporting Domain
+Generic Domain
+Bounded Contexts:
+Internal
+External

 **<h4>What are the context mapping patterns?</h4>**

+Shared kernel
+Partnership
+Customer/Supplier
+Anticorruption Layer
+Open Host Service
+Even Publisher
+Published Language
+Separate ways
+Conformist

 **<h4>Tactical modelling concepts and patterns.</h4>**

+Aggregate
+A cluster of associated objects that are treated as a unit for the purpose of data changes.
+External references are restricted to one member of the aggregate, designated as the root.
+A set of consistency rules applies within the aggregate boundaries.
+Entity
+An object fundamentally defined not by its attributes, but by a thread of continuity and identity.
+Value Object
+An object that describes some characteristic or attribute but carries no concept of identity.
+Whole Value
+An object that models a single, complete concept.
+Repository
+A mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects.
+Service
+An operation offered as an interface that stands alone in the model, with no encapsulated state.
+Factory
+A mechanism for encapsulating complex creation logic and abstracting the type of a created object for the sake of a client.

 **<h4>Domain Model Implementation patterns: domain model, transaction script, table module, active record, anemic domain model.</h4>**

+Domain model
+The domain model pattern is based on the premise that there is no database Model‐driven as opposed to data‐driven design

+Transaction script
+Follows a procedural style of development rather than an object‐oriented approach Single procedure is created for a business transaction; grouped in a static manager or service class Each procedure contains all the business logic that is required to complete the business transaction from the workflow, business rules, and validation checks to persistence in the database

+Table Module
+A single object represents a table or view in the database.
+The object is responsible for all persistence needs along with business logic behavior.
+Good fit for simpler parts of the domain that are isolated by a bounded context and that are simply forms over data.
+If the object model and database model start to diverge, then refactor toward the domain model pattern.

+Active record
+An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.

+Anemic domain model
+Anemic domain model – anti-pattern: domain objects lack significant business logic.
+Business logic resides outside the model, leaving domain objects as mere data transfer classes.
+Violation of the "Tell, Don’t Ask" principle; objects should communicate capabilities instead of exposing properties for client determination.
+Suitable for parts of domain models with minimal logic or teams less experienced in object-oriented programming.
+Can integrate with the Ubiquitous Language (UL) and serve as a preliminary step toward a richer domain model.

 _________________________________________________________________________________________________________________________
 **<h1>Introduction to Software Architecture</h1>**